 Coises’ Quintzee is a computer simulation of a classic “Poker Dice” game which you can play in solitaire mode or against a virtual opponent.
-It should run on any computer that has Sun Java 6 or greater installed.
+Quintzee 2.0 should run on any Windows system XP or later.

 version 1.1 build 2 (install package for Win32; 3.53MB)

 - This release uses Java.
 The Java jar file for any system with Java 6 or later installed (3.25MB) and the Java source archive also remain available.